TUNA TUNA TUNA TUNA TUNA TUNA TUNA TUNA TUNA TUNA!!!!!

 Spring overnight groundfish trips

-Early summer Southern California overnight trips
+Early summer overnight yellowtail trips

 At least one annual 3-day San Diego tuna trip